Central Dublin Traffic Plan (1973)

 Travelling northbound, the Western Tangent would take a long underpass, diving under the whole complex.
 Long footbridges would carry residents acros the road.
 The Western Tangent would then come to a halt at a set of traffic lights at a widened Constitution Hill, which would form a route out of the city via the N2 towards Glasnevin and Ballymun.

 The Western Tangent was a high capacity road, because the study felt that this was necessary.
 It believed that a road like this would keep all the through traffic out of the city centre.

 While engineers believed they had chosen the best route available, and at the time much of this land was in a poor state, they still knew it was destructive.
 They suggested the Western Tangent be promoted to residents as a regeneration scheme, and highlighted all the plots of land that could be developed afterwards.

 As it was a totally new route, several alternative routes were drawn up and abandoned.
 One of these went through The Liberties, with a short tunnel onto Cork Street, providing a fast route out of town.
 Another involved a two-way underpass on North King Street and a tunnel under Lord Edward Street.

 In comparison with the Western Tangent, the Northern Tangent was much more chilled.
 But it had a few tricks of its own.

 Starting from North King Street, the road would head in a straight line to Parnell Street, where traffic would be able to turn into Capel Street or Bolton Street - from Bolton Street you could then join the Royal Canal Motorway and head west.

 This is arguably the closest any part of the Inner Tangent gets to the city centre.
 Today Parnell Street is a busy shopping street, with several well-regarded districts branching off it.
 Strictly speaking you can drive from Parnell Street into the ILAC Centre car park, it just has a lot more pedestrians than the Northern Tangent expected.

 At Parnell Square, there was a challenge.
-The protected Rotunda Hospital came too close to the road, making it too narrow.
+The protected Rotunda Hospital and adjacent Ambassador Theatre came too close to the road, making it too narrow.